sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - Stand-alone website to post opportunities
 - Free hosting via GitHub pages
-- Procured code will be shared on open repositories
+- Procured code will be shared on GitHub or Gitlab
 - Actual procurement and payment will be done via existing systems (e.g., SAP)

 Note: